 1. Play all 5 in Middle C Position.

-2. Play at separate times.
-The clef tells which hand will play.
-Treble Clef is RH and these patterns go DOWN.
-Bass Clef is LH and these patterns go UP.
+2. Play hands separately.
+The RH plays in the Treble Clef and these patterns go DOWN.
+The LH plays in the Bass Clef and these patterns go UP.

-3. What are the notes telling you to play?
-Steps, skips, or leaps?
-They ALL end on Middle C.
+3. Notice the steps, skips, or leaps, but ALL the patterns end on Middle C.

 I am Robin Hood

-This theme song is significant because it is the first song we play hands together with each hand playing independently.
+This is the first song we play hands together with each hand playing independently!
 In class we learned to play the melody with the right hand.
-Place your RH thumb (1) on Middle C, 2nd finger on Middle D, and the 3rd finger on the black note above Middle D. And then play in the rhythm of BUG-BUG-BEETLE-BUG, BEETLE-BEETLE-SLUG.
+Place your RH thumb (1) on Middle C, 2nd finger on Middle D, and the 3rd finger on the black note above Middle D (Eb).
+Then play in the rhythm of BUG-BUG-BEETLE-BUG, BEETLE-BEETLE-SLUG.
 Practice hands separately this week.
 We will put it all together soon!

 Lullaby and Goodnight

-Did you know that we can make a song sound different by changing a block chord to a broken chord?
-It’s time to break all of the chords in Lullaby and Goodnight.
-Stylizing the block chords to broken will change the mood of this song into a calm, peaceful lullaby.
-Played piano (find the p under the music) with broken chords this lullaby will be sure to put you to sleep!
+Did you know that we can make a song sound different by changing a block chord to a broken chord.
+This changes the mood of this song into a calm, peaceful lullaby, as long as it's played piano (softly)!

 Are you ready for spring to come?
 Let It (Winter) Go is a cool piece to play now that our students are warmed up with all of the chords in right and left hand.